Anupam1707/Visiter_Counter_and_Power_Management/README.md

 As soon as any person enters the power is turned up.

 Hardware Used:
-USB HD Camera
+USB HD Camera,
-Raspberry Pi
+Raspberry Pi,
-Arduino UNO R3
+Arduino UNO R3,
-DC Supply 5V to power raspberry and arduino
+DC Supply 5V to power raspberry and arduino.